In Performance, on Recordings, and Over Time

-Alan Gilbert believes that every music lover needs to know Carl Nielsen (1865–1931).
+Alan Gilbert believes that every music lover should know Carl Nielsen (1865–1931).
 That is why he has spearheaded The Nielsen Project, a multi-season survey of the six symphonies and three concertos by Denmark’s beloved composer through performances by the New York Philharmonic, recorded on Denmark’s Dacapo label.
-Fall 2012 sees the release of the first of these CDs, (October 10–13) performances of the Flute and Violin Concertos, an Insights Series event featuring the Music Director and others behind The Nielsen Project, and two archival exhibitions presented at Avery Fisher Hall.
+The performance side of the project culminates this season.

 A timeline of Carl Nielsen's life and works.

 Nielsen may not be a household name to New Yorkers, but Alan Gilbert and the Philharmonic are doing their best to change that.